Stork-Oracle/stork-external/contracts/cosmwasm/contracts/README.md

 It is available on [crates.io](https://crates.io/crates/stork-cw).

-This crate can be used as an SDK to build contracts that interact with the Stork Contract by including it as a depency and enabling the `library` feature.
+This crate can be used as an SDK to build contracts that interact with the Stork Contract by including it as a dependency and enabling the `library` feature.

 ## Pull Model